 Buffalo is known for its food scene, but that might not be what you had in mind.
 While a trip to Western New York wouldn't be complete without stopping by a local pub for chicken wings or beef on weck, you're probably looking for some nicer dining options.
-I mean, let's be honest there are only so many wings you can have in one vacation (probably).
-Lucky for you though the dining scene in the city is much more than fried dishes and fast food.
-Throughout the Elmwood Village you'll find a number of great restaurants with impressive breakfast, brunch, lunch and dinner courses, as well as music and outdoor seating.
+Let's be honest there are only so many wings you can have in one vacation (probably).
+Lucky for you, the dining scene in the city is much more than fried dishes and fast food.
+Throughout the Elmwood Village, you'll find a number of great restaurants with impressive breakfast, brunch, lunch and dinner courses, as well as music and outdoor seating.
 The downtown area and North Buffalo have also seen a few restaurants pop up within the past few years that are definitely worth the visit.

 Where to Drink

 Lucky for you, Buffalo is a drinking town.
 We love our pubs, breweries, distilleries, wineries, more or less any place that serves up a good pint or solid spirit.
 With the city's history so firmly rooted in the production of both beer and spirits, it's apparent that this trend has shaped the identity of the town.
 Throughout the city, you'll find local breweries like Resurgence Brewing Company that takes the city's history to heart and serve up options like Sponge Candy Stout--an ode to the famous local candy.
 Within the city limits, there are close to a dozen micro and nano-breweries, all making locally crafter ales that allude to the city's industrial past.